top of page

 Habitat: Bodies of water in Philadelphia

-Description: Thin-billed duck with large crest.
-Females cinnamon brown, males boldly marked: black backs with thin white stripes and a black head with large white patch behind the eye
+Description: Thin-billed duck with a prominent crest.
+Females cinnamon brown, males boldly marked: black backs with thin white stripes and a black head with a large white patch behind the eye.

 cormorant_edited.jpg